Puara/puara-controller/README.md

 ### OSC Forwarders

 The JSON config file can also set OSC addresses for certain messages to be forwarded.
-This is useful when a specific message needs to to sent to another application that doesn't have flexibility in defining namespaces and message ranges.
+This is useful when a specific message needs to sent to another application that doesn't have flexibility in defining namespaces and message ranges.

 One example of the syntax to add a custom OSC forwarder is: